Nu-hin/remote_ruby/README.md

 ```

 ### Limitations
-*  Remote SSH server must be accessible with public-key authentication.
-Password authentication is not supported.

 * As RemoteRuby reads the block source from the script's source file, the script source file should reside on your machine's disk (e.g. you cannot use RemoteRuby from IRB console).